NadirZamouche/European-Sales-2012-Dashboard/README.md

 ## 📈 Features
-- ✔️ Sales trends by region and country.
+✔️ Sales trends by region and country. <br>
-- ✔️ Revenue distribution across different segments.
+✔️ Revenue distribution across different segments. <br>
-- ✔️ Visual insights into key performance indicators (KPIs).
+✔️ Visual insights into key performance indicators (KPIs). <br>

 ## 🔍 Usage
 This dashboard can be used for: